32 Moving Tips and Tricks the Pros Do That You Can Too

 “Having a yard sale can be a terrific way of lightening the moving load while making a little money at the same time.
 If you’re not for haggling with the public, then just donate your quality used items to Goodwill and take the tax write-off,” says Glanz.

-Start to pack with these hacks
+Start to pack belongings

 11. Keep important documents in a clear container